 The Fund and the Administrator are parties to an Administration Agreement under which the Administrator provides administrative services to the Fund.
 For these services, the Administrator is paid an asset based fee, which will vary depending on the number of share classes and the average daily net assets of the Fund, subject to a minimum.
-For the period ended June 30, 2022, the Fund paid \$97,500 for these services.
+For the period ended June 30, 2024, the Fund paid \$97,500 for these services.

 The Fund has adopted a CRA servicing plan (the "CRA Servicing Plan") with respect to Class A Shares that allows such shares to pay the Adviser a fee in connection with the ongoing CRA recordkeeping and compliance services provided to shareholders at an annual rate of up to 0.20% of average daily net assets of the Class A Shares.
-For the period ended June 30, 2022, the Class A Shares incurred \$107,208 of CRA servicing fees, an effective rate of 0.20%.
+For the period ended June 30, 2024, the Class A Shares incurred \$136,871 of CRA servicing fees, an effective rate of 0.20%.

 The Fund has adopted a Distribution Plan pursuant to Rule 12b-1 under the 1940 Act, with respect to its Class A Shares.
 The Distribution Plan allows the Fund to pay fees for the sale and distribution of Class A Shares and for shareholder services provided to the holders of Class A Shares.
-Under the Distribution Plan, the Fund may pay its distributor up to 0.25% per year of the Fund's average daily net assets attributable to its Class A Shares.
-For the period ended June 30, 2022, the Class A Shares incurred Distribution fees of \$536.
+Under the Distribution Plan, the Fund may pay its distributor up to 0.25% per year of the Fund's average daily net assets attributable to certain of its Class A Shares which have been sold in accordance with a selling dealer agreement.
+For the period ended June 30, 2024, the Class A Shares incurred Distribution fees of \$15,972.